-Thrifty Tip: Add your Platinum card to your Delta account, and you can get into Sky Clubs just by scanning your mobile boarding pass.
+Thrifty Tip: Add your Platinum card to your Delta wallet, and you can get into Sky Clubs just by scanning your mobile boarding pass.

 Uber Credit: Get Uber Rides (or Uber Eats) for Free

-The American Express Platinum card gives you up to $200 in credits toward Uber rides split up across all 12 months of the year.
+The American Express Platinum card gives you up to $200 in credits toward Uber rides split up across all 12 months of the year (enrollment is required).

 You get up to $15 every month except for December, when you get $35 to round out the year.
 However, getting these credits isn’t automatic, either.
 You’ll have to punch in your card details into your Uber account as a form of payment through the app.
 Once your card is in the system, the app will track how many credits you have available.